Nzekwe Gerald Uchenna

 THE TRIAL AND JUDGEMENT:

-Trial started on the 9th of December, 1996, with Hillary Ngozi Opara as the first prosecution witness.
+The trial started on the 9th of December, 1996, with Hillary Ngozi Opara as the first prosecution witness.

 Nine people testified before Justice S.O Ekpe, who took over from Justice Gabriel Ojiako, the retired chief judge of Imo State, during the trial.
 The court also admitted the confessional statement of Innocent Ekeanyanwu.